Leave a Message

 TAT and GET for short stays

 If you rent for fewer than 180 days, Hawai‘i treats it as a transient rental.
 You must register, collect, and remit the State Transient Accommodations Tax and the General Excise Tax, plus any county surcharges.
 The State’s Tax Facts show the TAT rate at 10.25 percent and explain how GET applies.
 Review the official guidance here: Hawai‘i Tax Facts on TAT and GET.
+Kaua'i County Transient Accommodations Tax is 3% (in addition to the state's tax).

 Practical tip: If you plan to self‑manage, set up your Hawai‘i Tax Online account before your first booking and build a monthly process for returns.
 If you are in the on‑site rental program, confirm whether the operator collects and remits taxes on your behalf.